-The only course at the University that combines the intellectual challenge of a Cambridge degree with the opportunity for creative design.
+The only Cambridge degree that combines the intellectual challenges of both arts and sciences with the opportunity for creative design.

 |UCAS code||K100 BA/Arch

 |Colleges||Available at all Colleges except Corpus Christi, Homerton, Hughes Hall and St Catharine's

 Number accepted: 41

 |Open days and events 2014||College open days (arts)

 Cambridge Open Days - 3 July, 4 July 2014

 With examples of outstanding buildings dating from the Middle Ages to the present day, Cambridge provides the perfect setting to study architecture.
 Both teaching and research are ranked amongst the best in the country.
 At Cambridge, you’re taught by practising architects and academics who are leading experts in their fields.

 Our course is unashamedly academic in approach, emphasising architecture as a cultural as well as technological subject.
 The core of the teaching programme is in practical design carried out in studios (from the large scale of a city to the smallest detail), and supported by lectures on both the humanities (history and theory) and sciences (construction, environmental design and structures).